Ajay Rochester: Short film work

 In the late 1990s, Rochester also co-wrote and produced several short films while she was working the comedy circuits in Australia.
 Her 1998 film BruiZer won the best short at the Scenefest Short Film Festival and was the runner up at the Brisbane Schlock-fest Film festival.
 She also had a weekly comedy segment on AM Adelaide on Channel 7.

-Early acting work

-Rochester is a trained actress having graduated from The Australian Academy of Dramatic Arts.

-Rochester started her career as an actress in the film To Make a Killing (1988).
-Her next film was The Crossing (1990), which starred Russell Crowe.
-She acted under the name Lea-Ann Towler.

-She also appeared in the Mini Series Shadow of The Cobra – a story on the life of serial killer Charles Sobraj.
-She played one of his murder victims.

 Published works

-Rochester's first book Confessions of a Reformed Dieter was nominated for an Audie award for most inspirational talking book – bestowed annually in the USA for outstanding audiobooks but was beaten by Dr Phil's The Ultimate Weight Solution.
+Rochester's first book Confessions of a Reformed Dieter was nominated for an Audie award for most inspirational talking book – bestowed annually in the US for outstanding audiobooks but was beaten by Dr Phil's The Ultimate Weight Solution.
 Confessions of Reformed Dieter is now in its eighth print run.
 In 2005, Rochester's book Lazy Girl's Guide to Losing Weight and Getting Fit was published by Random House and made the Sydney Morning Herald top five best seller list.

 Her most recent books are The 5-Minute Diet Book and a recipe book called Food You Love.
-Rochester is now living and working in the USA and working on her latest books to be published there and is currently represented by literary agent Jennifer Unter from The Unter Agency in New York.
-Her next book, which she says will be her final weight loss book is titled Been There Done Fat.

-Rochester is also working on a book about her son's autism called Coming to the Rescue.
 She has also written a children's book titled Blubberguts.